awet-dev/dockerized-php-app/README.md

   > ```
   > If you asked to add docker configuration enter no, because you already have docker configuration

-  > Install apache-pack for the routing, otherwise you will not be able to visit different path other than the home page
-  > ```bash
-  > composer require symfony/apache-pack
-  >

 ### Configure your environment variables
 -  symfony replace the variables starting with MYSQL_ with the configuration in compose.yaml file for db service, and so the same for mailer and so on
    > ```copy